amorist/awesome/README.md

 ## Rust

+- [AppFlowy-IO/appflowy](https://github.com/AppFlowy-IO/appflowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 - [Dusk-Labs/dim](https://github.com/Dusk-Labs/dim) - Dim, a media manager fueled by dark forces.
 - [graphql-rust/juniper](https://github.com/graphql-rust/juniper) - GraphQL server library for Rust
 - [1Password/electron-hardener](https://github.com/1Password/electron-hardener) - A fast and small Rust library to make Electron apps more secure.